 So how do you get them to, well, do something else?

 How to Stop a Dog from Digging

-There are several different methods worth trying if your dog won't keep her paws out of your yard.
+There are several different methods worth trying if your dog won't, or can’t, seem to keep her paws out of your yard.
 Some involve prevention, others involve distraction, and others involve redirection!
 Read on to find out more about our best methods to get your dog to stop digging.

 Up the Exercise

 A digging dog is a dog with a lot of energy!
-While you don't want to wear your pooch out to the point of exhaustion, you may want to up the exercise a little bit more.
+While you don't want to wear your pooch out to the point of exhaustion, excessive digging may be a sign you may need to up the exercise a little bit more.